May is celiac disease awareness month.

 While research is underway to find a cure and/or treatments, eating gluten-free is still the only option available to the millions of Americans with celiac disease and non-celiac gluten sensitivity.

 If you like to eat outside your home and have others prepare your food, eating strictly gluten-free is much easier said than done.
 I can personally attest to that.
-I've been strictly gluten-free for almost ten years.
+I've been strictly gluten-free for over ten years now.
 I thought that with greater education and experience I'd be able to eat out more, when in fact I eat out less than ever before because I know how likely it is to be served contaminated food.

 For those that have to eat strictly gluten-free for a lifetime, I offer these four tips, which aren't talked about nearly enough.